The internet is a double-edged sword that is frequently used to indict the same people and things it so lovingly knighted.

 ●23rd January 2023

-I started to go online and use computers without any help when I was about 7 years old.
+I started surfing the internet without any help when I was about 7 years old.
 At that time, all the internet was for me was an avenue to play online games on Mousebreaker and visit the Manchester United website.
 A couple of years passed, and I opened my first Facebook account when I turned 10 years old.
 It didn’t mean much to me that I had to fake my age to create an account, I just wanted a way to talk to my friends when I wasn’t at school and to keep up with all the cool things happening that we would talk about in class come Monday morning.

 Things started to change at the turn of the decade.
 The early 2010s were characterized by the increased urge to show and tell.
 There was also a strong willingness to form relationships you otherwise wouldn’t have because your mum wouldn’t randomly let you go out to see people you met on the internet.
 One of the best parts was that we felt connected to celebrities and people we admire because they too saw the internet as an avenue to connect with fans, occasionally showing off whatever cool or sexy thing they were doing.